Amareteklay/heritage-housing-issues/README.md

 ## **6. Dashboard Design**

-* List all dashboard pages and its content, either block of information or widgets, like: buttons, checkbox, image, or any other item that your dashboard library supports.

-* Eventually, during the project development, you may revisit your dashboard plan to update a give feature (for example, in the beginning of the project you were confident you would use a given plot to display an insight but eventually you needed to use another plot type)

-### Page 1: Quick project summary
+### **Page 1: Quick project summary**

 This page shows a quick summary of

-* the project's key terms
+* the project's key terms and jargon

 * the project dataset

 * the business requirements

-### Page 2: House prices Correlation Study
+### **Page 2: House prices Correlation Study**

+This page shows
+* the business requirement that was handled by correlation study.
+* a checkbox for inspecting the dataset
-* A page listing findings related to which features have the strongest correlation to the house sale price.
+* a listing of findings related to which features have the strongest correlation to the house sale price.
+* a checkbox for displaying plots of sale price and each of the features that have strong correlation.
+This section of the page displays:
+  * scatter plots of sale price and each of the continuous numerical features
+  * box plots of sale price and each of the categorical features
+  * line graphs of sale price and each of the time variables

-### Page 3: Project hypotheses and validation
+### **Page 3: Project hypotheses and validation**

 1. Size matters.
 Variables that are associated with the size of the house are positively correlated to sale price.